Hack4Eugene/SpeedUpAmerica/README.md

 ```

 ### Creating test data

+> This should only be used to test newly loaded boundaries.

 After loading boundaries and submissions you can distribute the submissions across all Zip Codes and Census Tracts by running: